quadrismegistus/prosodic/README.md

 ### Accuracy of metrical parser

-In preliminary tests, against a sample of 1800 hand-parsed lines of iambic, trochaic, anapestic, and dactylic verse ([included](https://github.com/quadrismegistus/prosodic/blob/master/tagged_samples/tagged-sample-litlab-2016.txt)), PROSODIC's accuracy is the following.

-For example, here is a line, how it was parsed
+In preliminary tests, we ran PROSODIC against a sample of 1800 hand-parsed lines of iambic, trochaic, anapestic, and dactylic verse ([included](https://github.com/quadrismegistus/prosodic/blob/master/tagged_samples/tagged-sample-litlab-2016.txt)).
+For example, here is a line, and how it was parsed by a human, PROSODIC, and the "bare template" of its poem's meter (iambic).

-	Line:       Happy  the  man,  whose  wish  and  care
+	Line:       Anxious  in  vain  to  find  the  distant  floor

-	Human:      s  w   w    s     w      s     w    s
+	Human:      ANxious  in  VAIN  to  FIND  the  DIStant  FLOOR s   w    w   s     w   s     w    s  w     s

-	PROSODIC:   s  w   w    s     w      s     w    s
+	PROSODIC:   ANxious  in  VAIN  to  FIND  the  DIStant  FLOOR s   w    w   s     w   s     w    s  w     s
-	Template:   w* s*  w    s     w      s     w    s

-	Line:		Than  the  firm  oak  of  which  the  frame  was  form'd.
-	Human:      w     w    s     s    w   s      w    s      w    s
+	Template:   anXIOUS  in  VAIN  to  FIND  the  DIStant  FLOOR w   s    w   s     w   s     w    s  w     s

-	[Anapestic line]
-	Line:
+	            *   *

+We can see that the template gets most of the line right, as we would expect, but misses the line's trochaic inversion.
+By running all of the lines through in this way (using the `/eval` command of PROSODIC [see below]) we can see what percentage of syllables both PROSODIC and a template "correctly" capture—where "correct" is to agree with the human parse.

 <table>
 	<thead align=center>